Australia national rugby union team: Coaches

-Home grounds
+Home venues

 The opening match of the 2003 World Cup at Telstra Stadium.

 The Wallabies play at a variety of stadiums around Australia.
 Some of these include Stadium Australia in Sydney, Lang Park in Brisbane, AAMI Park and Docklands Stadium in Melbourne, and Optus Stadium and nib Stadium in Perth.
 A variety of venues were used around Australia for the 2003 Rugby World Cup matches.
 Some of the earlier stadiums that were traditionally used for Wallabies matches, included Sydney's Concord Oval and the Sydney Cricket Ground (SCG) and Sports Ground, as well as Ballymore and the Exhibition Ground in Brisbane.
 It was the SCG that hosted the first ever Australian international, against Great Britain, in 1899.